cuhklinlab/JSNMF_py/README.md

 ```
 S = result['S']
 ```
+`JSNMF` class also has other methods, you can use the `help` command for more details explanations of the methods.

-You can refer to [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Example/demo_jsnmf.ipynb) for a simple illustration of the use of this package, with clustering and visualization results shown .
+You can refer to [here](https://github.com/cuhklinlab/JSNMF_py/blob/main/Example/demo_jsnmf.ipynb) for a simple illustration of the use of this package, with clustering and visualization results shown.

+If you have any questions about the source code, please feel free to contact me :).